okfn/opendatahandbook-old/source/how-to-open-up-data/index.rst

 ====================
-How to Open up Data?
+How to Open up Data
 ====================

 This section forms the core of this manual.
 It gives concrete, detailed